-- Belly fat greatly increases your risk for heart disease, diabetes, and overall weight gain.
+- Belly fat greatly increases your risk for heart disease, diabetes and overall weight gain.

-When you answer the craving and eat sugar, the sugar goes directly to the belly fat and makes it bigger, which then makes your insulin increase even more.
-You get the picture: The belly fat has a voice that says, “feed me.”
+When you answer the craving and eat sugar, the sugar goes directly to the belly fat and makes it bigger, which then makes your insulin increase even greater.
+You get the picture: The belly fat has a voice that says, “Feed me.”
 That “voice” is insulin, and the only way to shut it up is to starve it of simple sugar.

-Here’s what I did before I went to the game: I had a late breakfast of brown rice, poached egg, and mixed greens.
+Here’s what I did before I went to the game: I had a late breakfast of brown rice, poached egg and mixed greens.
 Plus, I took a baggy of frozen grapes to munch on during the game.
 I was completely satisfied and had no craving for that blueberry muffin next to me.

 Heading to a party or a baseball game?
 Eat a healthy meal or snack before you go and take a sweet snack (like frozen grapes) with you to help you avoid the cravings before they start.

 And, keep repeating your mantra—whatever it may be.
 If you do not feed the fat, you will take back your power to be healthy.